-How do you heat sake?
+How do you warm sake?

 In Japan, heating up Japanese Sake is called ‘Okan suru’ and Japanese Sake served warm is called ‘Kanzake’.
 This uniquely Japanese method of heating sake has a long history and which dates back over 2,000 years.
 You might have already known that Japanese sake can be a very versatile drink.
 You can serve sake at varying temperatures, some are best served chilled, whereas some would taste better warmed.
 In this post, we are going to give you a better understanding of the different temperatures of serving various types of sake.

 If you enjoy your sake warm, or even hot, here are two ways you can heat up your sake without it losing its aroma!

-- Heating up using a microwave
+Warming sake using a microwave